-- Child(ren) are unlikely to achieve or maintain, or to have opportunity to achieve or maintain a reasonable standard of health or development, without the provision of services by a local authority; - Their health or development is likely to be impaired, or further impaired without the provision of such services; - They are disabled.
+- Child(ren) are unlikely to achieve or maintain, or to have opportunity to achieve or maintain.
+Study Centre; he provision of services by a local authority; - Their health or development is likely to be impaired, or further impaired without the provision of such services; - They are disabled.